lifemapper/core/docs/debug/compute.rst

 the scheduler will likely lock up and you will need to delete those jobs with `qdel -j {job id}`, but before you do that, check to see if there is any error information on the job.
 Do this with `qstat -j {job id}`.
 Hopefully, there will be some information that can be used to debug the problem.
+** CJ: /share/lm/data/worker.log  is not currently being modified **
-If not, look at /share/lm/data/worker.log to see if there is any debugging information there.
+If not, look
+at /share/lm/data/worker.log to see if there is any debugging information there.
 Most likely, the error will be related to file permissions / directory setup or potentially networking issues.